santiagosayshey/DigiBrain/content/AI Prompt.md

 >
 > **Key Elements**:
 > - **Contextual Introduction**: Start with a real-world scenario or problem that illustrates the need for a solution.
 > - **Problem Framing**: Clearly outline the properties or issues that the main idea addresses.
 Avoid mentioning the solution; focus solely on setting up the problem.
-For example, if the note was about Kruskal's Algorithm, we
+For example, if the note was about Kruskal's Algorithm, we would not even consider mentioning it here.
+It is a solution to this problem.
 >
 > **Example**:
 > - In project management and network planning, there's often a need to minimize resource usage while achieving maximum efficiency.
 Imagine trying to connect multiple offices with the least amount of cabling.